FriendsOfEpub/blitz-tasks/README.md

 - optimize images;
 - minify or prettify stylesheets;
 - minify or prettify scripts;
-- delete files and their entries in the EPUB’s OPF.
+- delete files and their entries in the EPUB’s OPF, NCX, and Nav Doc.

 #### Document Title